mozilla/telemetry-benchmarks/moztelemetry/partition-packing/README.md

 1. Determine which docType, channel, timestamp, to use, as well as whether or not to specify `greedy` or `equal_size` for the group_by option.
-The docType, channel, and timestamp options are used in the call to `Dataset` to filter the data. the group_by option is set for the desired partition behavior.
+The docType, channel, and timestamp options are used in the call to `Dataset` to filter the data.
+The group_by option is set for the desired partition behavior.
 2. Run the command `spark-submit --master yarn --deploy-mide client PartitionPerformance.py <docType> <channel> <timestamp> <group_by>`